 During the COVID-19 pandemic visitors are discouraged from attending Osgoode Hall.
-There are no in-person hearings being scheduled and all materials can be filed electronically.
+All materials can be filed electronically and hearings can be observed remotely.
 There are currently no on-site tours and members of the public should not attend the building unless it is necessary for them to do so.
 A safe way to tour Osgoode Hall and learn about its history, is to do so virtually by listening to an audio tour or by downloading a Virtual Tour App developed by the Law Society of Ontario.
 These can be accessed from the Law Society of Ontario’s website.

 Osgoode Hall was originally built in 1832 by the Law Society of Upper Canada and named after William Osgoode, the first Chief Justice of the Province.
 Osgoode Hall has housed the highest courts in Ontario since 1846.
 It continues to be used as a working courthouse for the Court of Appeal for Ontario and the Superior Court of Justice.

 Casual, unobtrusive photographs for personal use can be taken in Osgoode Hall, as long as you do not capture images of any person entering or leaving a courtroom, or any other person who has not provided their consent.
 Wedding, engagement, professional, commercial, or staged photography is not permitted.

 The Law Society of Ontario offers tours of Osgoode Hall during the summer.
 More information about tours and visiting Osgoode Hall can be found on the Law Society’s website.